Error-331/code_tests/docs/bible/links.md

 Though the night seems like it may never end, morning always comes and with it, and the hope of a new day.

 ...go forth and frolic...
 (MALACHI 4:2 NASB)

+Spirit of God, enlighten the eyes of my heart and reveal deeper meaning through the reading of your Word today.
+I want to know you more.